HOT ROLLED STEEL

 - At the corners and edges, Hot Rolled may appear to be a little rounded, with dimensions that might be less exact than Cold-Finished.

 We hope that this section has been informative.
-We carry all of the standard forms and sizes of most metal products..
+We carry all of the standard forms and sizes of most metal products.
 Please visit metalsforasteel.com to see all of our Hot Rolled Steel Inventory.
-If you are looking for a particular piece of metal that you haven’t been able to find anywhere, please email us and one of our metal specialists will get right back to you.
+If you are looking for a particular piece of metal that you haven't been able to find anywhere, please email us and one of our metal specialists will get right back with you.